harshv5094/harshv5094/README.md

 # Namaste 🙏

-Namaste 🙏, I'm Harsh Vyapari, a Computer Engineering undergraduate from India.
+Namaste 🙏, My name is Harsh Vyapari, a Software Developer from India.
 I love exploring computers, technology, and everything related!
 I'm passionate about Linux, FOSS, and customizing my workflow with Neovim.
 Also, a big anime fan!
 Always curious to learn, experiment, and build cool stuff.

 ## Connect with me